 What is Competitive Analysis?

-A competitive analysis is a process by which a courier business owner will analyze all the competition in their service area.
+A competitive analysis is a process by which a courier business owner will analyze all the competition in their service area and the business community.
 The purpose of the competitive analysis is to get data, information, and actionable insight to create a successful business.

 What type of information is analyzed?